bvladoiu/prisma-editor/README.md

 ## Workflow

 - Scan project before starting tasks to understand structure/patterns
-- Check OUTSTANDING in TODOS.md; promote items to tasks when needed
+- Check TODO in TODOS.md for pending tasks
 - Create descriptive feature branches from develop (e.g., `task1-css-rules`)
 - Add new files to git.
 Make sure there are no untracked/unaccounted for files.
 - Update task_log.md with brief entry for completed work